eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     bool TOPICTYPE_deserialize_topic(struct ucdrBuffer* reader, TOPICTYPE* topic);

-Deserializes a topic from an ucdrBuffer.
+This function deserializes a topic from an ``ucdrBuffer``.
-The returned value indicates if the serialization was successful.
+The returned value indicates if the deserialization was successful.

-:reader: An ucdrBuffer representing the buffer for the deserialization.
+:reader: An ``ucdrBuffer`` representing the buffer for the deserialization.
-:topic: Struct where deserialize.
+:topic: Struct to deserialize.

 ------